UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

                     1. [Create a non-root user with sudo privileges](https://www.digitalocean.com/community/tutorials/how-to-add-and-delete-users-on-ubuntu-20-04){target=_blank}
                     2. Change the default Ubuntu user to this newly-created user: run `ubuntu config --default-user <username>` in PowerShell, replacing `<username>` with the name of the newly-created user
-                    3. Run `whoami` after closing and reopening Ubuntu to verify that it returns your Ubuntu username
+                    3. Run `whoami` after closing and reopening Ubuntu, verifying that it returns your Ubuntu username

     2. [Install Docker Desktop](https://docs.docker.com/desktop/install/windows-install/){target=_blank}
     with the WSL 2 backend